 ProPhase Labs, Inc. ("we", "us" or the "Company") was initially organized as a corporation in Nevada in July 1989.
 Effective June 18, 2015, we changed our state of incorporation from the State of Nevada to the State of Delaware.
 We are a vertically integrated and diversified branding, marketing and technology company engaged in the research, development, manufacture, distribution, marketing and sale of over-the-counter ("OTC") consumer healthcare products, dietary supplements and other remedies in the United States.
-This includes the development and marketing of dietary supplements under the TK Supplements[®] brand.
+This includes the development and marketing of dietary supplements under the TK Supplements ("Brand.") brand.

-In August 2017, we formed ProPhase Digital Media, Inc. ("PDM"), a Delaware corporation and wholly-owned subsidiary.
-Our objective is for PDM to become an independent full-service direct marketing agency.
-PDM's first initiative will be to market the TK Supplements [®] product line.
+ProPhase Digital Media, Inc. ("PDM"), a wholly-owned subsidiary of ProPhase Labs, Inc., is an independent full-service direct marketing agency.
+PDM's first initiative will be to market the TK Supplements[®] product line.
 If successful, this may lead to the marketing of other companies' consumer products.